 Filesystem Analysis

 If you’re anything like me, it’s easy to fill up hundreds of gigabytes of storage with little thought.
-I occasionally use a tool called WinDirStat to visualize what’s going on with my drives.
-WinDirStat will examine your files and give you a visual, block representation of what files are where.
+For a long time, my favorite tool was called WinDirStat which can be used to visualize storage use on any drive.
+WinDirStat will index your files and give you a visual, block representation of what files are where.
 This allows you to easily see what programs and directories are cluttering up your hard drive.
 Sometimes I find large directories left over that I don’t need anymore, so I delete them.
-The only downside is it takes a little while for it to analyze your storage if you have a lot of files.
+This is a great program, but a downside to using it is how long it takes to index files.
+If you have more than a terabyte or so of storage in use, it’ll likely take several minutes.

 WinDirStat is free to get from their official website.